-Once a document has been apostilled, all participating countries to the 1961 Hague Convention will then accept the document as authentic.
+Once a document has been apostilled, all participating countries to the 1961 Hague Convention will then be able to accept the document.
 This is advantageous, as it removes the need for the document to be certified again by the country in which the document is intended to be used.

 Which documents are apostilled?